patcon/matterbridge-autoconfig/README.md

 Just create a new channel called `#rad-project-en` (with added [language code][iso638-1]), and jump in!
 You'll be joined by a bot who will relay and translate all non-English messages into your language.
-You English responses will be relayed _untranslated_ back to `#rad-project`.
+Your English responses will be relayed _untranslated_ back to `#rad-project`.
 If your new Japanese friends don't speak English, and want to know what you're saying, just have them create `#rad-project-ja`, where all non-Japansese